 The urinary metabolites are excreted in part as glucuronic acid conjugates.
-Studies in rats indicated equal excretion in feces and urine of essential oil compounds.
+Studies in rats indicated equal excretion of essential oil compounds in faeces and urine.
 The main metabolite identified was menthol-glucuronide.

-Pharmacokinetic data related to pulegone and menthofuran are summarised in the Public Statement on the use of herbal medicinal products containing pulegone and menthofuran (EMA/HMPC/138386/2005 Rev1).
+Pharmacokinetic data related to pulegone and menthofuran are summarised in the Public Statement on the use of herbal medicinal products containing pulegone and menthofuran (EMA/HMPC/138386/2005 Rev. 1).